PhonePe: History

+In August 2026, PhonePe launched PhonePe UPI 123Pay for feature phones users to make UPI payments without an internet connection.

 Legal challenges

-On 14 January 2017, ICICI bank blocked PhonePe transactions, citing the reasons that it did not meet the NPCI guidelines.
+On 14 January 2017, ICICI Bank blocked PhonePe transactions, citing the reasons that it did not meet the NPCI guidelines.
 Initially, on 19 January 2017, NPCI instructed ICICI to allow UPI transactions via PhonePe.
 During this period, Airtel too blocked PhonePe transactions on its platforms.
 A day later, on 20 January 2017, NPCI renounced the previous instructions citing the reason that PhonePe indeed violated the UPI norms.

 After this, PhonePe closed its operations on Flipkart's website, to align itself with the terms stated in the updated verdict from NPCI.
 By February 2017, PhonePe resolved the issues with ICICI and Airtel.

 ESOP

 PhonePe allots employee stock options (ESOPs) to its full-time employees.
 In November 2021, PhonePe was reported to have conducted a buyback of ESOPs worth ₹1.35 billion, covering 75% of its current workforce who have completed at least a year of service.